Supporting our Community

-- In March of 2016 with the support of Representative Marc Lombardo, the Legislature passed a comprehensive bill that hopes to make great strides to tackle the issue of substance abuse.
-Provisions in the bill include: limits on the amount of opioids that can be prescribed for acute care patients; expanded use of the state’s Prescription Monitoring Program (PMP); and a requirement that hospitals conduct a substance abuse evaluation within the first 24 hours of an individual being brought to the emergency room after suffering an overdose
+- Billerica, much like our sister communities in the Merrimack Valley, has felt the devastation of opioid abuse in our community.
+With the support of Representative Marc Lombardo, the Legislature passed a comprehensive legislation that has made an impact tackling the issue of substance abuse.
+Recent reforms in Massachusetts include: limits on the amount of opioids that can be prescribed for acute care patients; expanded use of the state’s Prescription Monitoring Program (PMP); and a requirement that hospitals conduct a substance abuse evaluation within the first 24 hours of an individual being brought to the emergency room after suffering an overdose

 - The Legislature enacted a fentanyl trafficking bill that imposes a prison sentence of up to 20 years for manufacturing, distributing or dispensing more than 10 grams of fentanyl or any of its derivatives.
 Representative Lombardo knows it’s critical to the drug dealers, who are killing our loved ones, off the streets.

 - The Legislature has made historical investments in Substance Abuse Prevention programs and Representative Lombardo continues to support these life-saving efforts.

 - The Legislature established a Municipal Naloxone Bulk Purchase Trust Fund, to provide emergency medical personnel and other municipal first responders with Naloxone to be administered to victims of drug overdose